 Guest lecturers may conduct classes; however, the instructor of record must be physically present in the classroom at all times during a guest lecturer's presentation.
-The Bookstore can arrange to have copies of books written by guest lecturers if arrangements are made in advance of the guest lecturer's visit.
-Contact the Bookstore for information, ext.
-7111.

-Guests in the Classrooms
+Guests in the Classroom

 Child guests - As a general rule, it is not appropriate to have children in the classroom because instructors and students may be distracted from the teaching/learning process.
 Also, safety considerations must be taken into account.
 The campus is an adult community, not organized for the safety of young children; therefore, parents and instructors are discouraged from bringing children into college classes.
 The instructor of the class decides whether or not to allow a child to visit a class.